In most movies, shows, video games, etc., the camera is assumed to not be actually present; one might say it exists outside the Fourth Wall

 - Halo: Combat Evolved has a scene shot from the perspective of a soldier's helmet camera, when they discover the Flood.

 - In Super Mario 64, the camera is actually controlled by a Lakitu member of a news crew following Mario around the castle.
+Notably, if you enter a room with a mirror, the camera-carrying Lakitu is reflected in the mirror.

 - In the first Resident Evil, there's a scene from a S.T.A.R.S. member's shoulder camera before he gets devoured.